The Bromfords School

 • Pursuing an apprenticeship

-The 'Personalised Curriculum' consists of Art, Business Studies, Computer Science, Dance, Drama, Food Technology, Film Studies, Geography, Health and Social Care, History, ICT, Modern Foreign Languages (French or Spanish from September 2024), Music, Photography, Physical Education (GCSE), Product Design, Religious Education, Statistics and Textiles.
-To broaden the opportunities for students, they are expected to select History or Geography as one of the subjects to study.
+The Personalised Curriculum includes: Art, Business Studies, Computer Science, Dance, Drama, Food Nutrition, Film Studies, Geography, Health and Social Care, History, ICT, Modern Foreign Languages (French or Spanish from September 2027), Music, Photography, GCSE Physical Education, Product Design, Religious Education, and Textiles.
+To ensure a broad and balanced experience, students are expected to choose one subject from Group 1, one from Group 2, and one from either Group 3 or Group 4 (as outlined on page 2 of the booklet)

 Click here for the Year 9 Options Booklet